dmaiolo/mars_terrain_analysis2/README.md

 # Mars Terrain Analysis

-This project, created by David Maiolo on March 30, 2023, is designed to analyze the terrain of Mars by processing images and their corresponding masks.
+This project is designed to analyze the terrain of Mars by processing images and their corresponding masks.
 The project uses a Convolutional Neural Network (CNN) model to identify and classify different geological formations on the Martian surface.

 ## Project Structure